 In this case the development would be limited to a maximum of 15 dwellings.
-At the time of writing this report there no issue of co-location as part of this development.
+At the time of writing this report there no issue of co-location as part of this development and the matter is a planning judgement to be taken by the decision maker when determining the application.